iambharath-ashok/Data-Structures-and-Algorithms/SortingTechniques.md

 -----------------------------------------------
 ## Quick Sort Algorithm

-### What is Heap sort algorithm?

--	Heap sort is a comparison-based sorting algorithm
--	Heap sort can be thought of as an improved selection sort
--	It divides its input into a sorted and an unsorted region,
--	And it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region

-The improvement consists of the use of a heap data structure rather than a linear-time search to find the maximum

-## What are properties of Heap sort?

--	Not stable
--	O(1) extra space
--	O(n·lg(n)) time
--	Not really adaptive

-## What is performance of Heap sort?

--	Worst-case performance	O(nlog n)
--	Best-case performance	O(nlog n)
--	Average performance	O(nlog n)
--	Worst-case space complexity	O(1) auxiliary

 ### Pivot

 -	Pivot is an item that we are going to compare with every other item